Exergist/BigKNOB/README.md

  1. Download/install [QMK Toolbox](https://qmk.fm/toolbox).
 Then launch the application.
  2. Install device drivers by navigating to the "Tools" tab and selecting "Install Drivers" (requires administrative priviledges).
- 3. Select the hex file, set MCU to atmega32u4, and check Auto-Flash.
+ 3. Select the desired firmware hex file, set MCU to atmega32u4, and check Auto-Flash.

     <img width="867" height="702" alt="image" src="https://github.com/user-attachments/assets/0b12e77b-b5c9-4c67-a894-3e2cd32fc850" />

  4. Press the button under the bigKNOB device (may have a small hole in the case).
 The device should reboot and load the new firmware.
+Make sure to give QMK Toolbox time to complete the flashing process.

     <img width="820" height="724" alt="image" src="https://github.com/user-attachments/assets/11d00ad7-0730-4cda-81e5-027d5cc2fb0a" />